-measurement standard that is used routinely to calibrate or verify measuring instruments or measuring systems
+measurement standard that is used routinely to calibrate or verify measuring instruments or measuring systems measurement standard.

-Note 1: A working measurement standard is usually calibrated with respect to a reference measurement standard.
+Note 1: A working measurement standard is usually calibrated with respect to a reference also sometimes used.

-- Note 2: In relation to verification, the terms "check standard" or "control standard" are also sometimes used. - 3.20 reference material [VIM, 5.13]
+Note 2: In relation to verification, the terms "check standard" or "control standard" are material, sufficiently homogeneous and stable with reference to specified properties, which has been established to be fit for its intended use in measurement or in examination of nominal properties

+3.20 reference material [VIM, 5.13]